qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 ![mitosis:datagrok layout blue layer](https://imgur.com/HGJ4G1U.png)

 Blue layer.
 Intended for "number pad."
 Notes:
 - Keycodes generated for numbers, enter key, and mathematical symbols are from the alphanumeric keys, not keypad.
   This way they are not influenced by the state of Num Lock.
-If you want to send the keypad equivalents, just use Red and Blue modifiers simultaneously.
+  If you want to send the keypad equivalents, just press Blue as well to access keypad numbers in the same positions in the Purple layer.

 ![mitosis:datagrok layout purple layer](https://imgur.com/lNsKDtA.png)